aliyun/The-Blessings-of-Unlabeled-Background-in-Untrimmed-Videos/README.md

 ## Citation
-Please cite the following paper if you feel our paper useful to your research
+Please cite the following paper if you feel our paper useful to your research.
 ~~~
 @inproceedings{wtal_blessing,
   author    = {Yuan Liu and